BSc (Honours) Computing & IT and Design Student | Professional Diploma in UX Design | HND: Digital Design and Development (Games)

 Professional Diploma in UX Design

 As part of my Professional Diploma in UX Design, this project encompasses the complete UX design lifecycle, commencing with the research phase and concluding with the first comprehensive design iteration.
+This project adheres strictly to the requirements and instructions outlined in the course, follows the specified timeframe according to the course schedule, and operates with no allocated budget.

 Problem